12 Fluid Statics & the Hydrostatic Equation

 Inclined Flat Surfaces

-In the case of an inclined flat surface, the pressure forces per unit length (or span) acting on the elemental length at depth from the pressure datum will be
+In the case of an inclined flat surface, the pressure forces per unit length (or span) acting on the elemental length dz at depth z from the pressure datum will be

 The total force components acting on the surface will be